Regional Homogeneity: Towards Learning Transferable Universal Adversarial Perturbations Against Defenses: Regionally Homogeneous Perturbations

 \subsection{Gradient Transformer Module}

 With the transforming paradigm aforementioned, we introduce the architecture of the core module, termed as gradient transformer module.
 The gradient transformer module aims at increasing the correlation of pixels in the same region, therefore inducing regionally homogeneous perturbations.
-As Figure~\ref{fig:train2} shows, given a loss gradient $g$ as the input, the gradient transformer module $T(\cdot)$ is defined as
+As shown in Figure~\ref{fig:train2}, given a loss gradient $g$ as the input, the gradient transformer module $T(\cdot)$ is

 where $\mathrm{conv}(\cdot)$ is a $1 \times 1$ convolutional layer and $\mathrm{RN}(\cdot)$ is the newly proposed region norm layer. $\theta_T$ is the module parameters, which goes to the region norm layer ($\gamma$ and $\beta$ below) and the convolutional layer.
 A residual connection~\cite{he2016deep} is also incorporated.
 Since $\mathrm{RN(\cdot)}$ is initialized as zero~\cite{goyal2017accurate}, the residual connection allows us to insert the gradient transformer module into any gradient-based attack methods without breaking its initial behavior (\ie,~the transformed gradient $\hat{g}$ initially equals to $g$).
 Since the initial gradient $g$ is able to craft stronger adversarial example (compared with random noises), the gradient transformer module has a proper initialization.
 The region norm layer consists of two parts, including a region split function and a region norm operator.

 \textbf{Region split function} splits an image (or equivalently, a convolutional feature map) into $K$ regions.
 Let $r(\cdot, \cdot)$ denote the region split function.
 The input of $r(\cdot,\cdot)$ is a pixel coordinate while the output is an index of the region which the pixel belongs to.
 With a region split function, we can get a partition $\{P_1, P_2, ..., P_K\}$ of an image, where $P_k = \{(h, w)\ |\ r(h, w) = k, 1\leq k\leq K\}$.